Nalen98/eBPF-for-Ghidra/README.md

 24.06.2022 — making the [Pull Request](https://github.com/NationalSecurityAgency/ghidra/pull/4378) to official [Ghidra](https://github.com/NationalSecurityAgency/ghidra) repository as the main supplier of the eBPF processor

+19.12.2022 — added support for BPF_ATOMIC operations, ALU32 instructions added, BPF_JMP32 instructions added, JSET instruction fixed

+03.05.2023 — eBPF processor support added to the Ghidra official repository in the commit [506ca1e](https://github.com/NationalSecurityAgency/ghidra/commit/79102c13c48b56e8173a0754d2804f4fe25adf22).
+Expected to work out of the box in the next Ghidra release 10.3.

+## eBPF support out of the box in Ghidra

+Despite the inclusion of this project in the Ghidra, I will continue to maintain this repository.
+If you have problems or questions, you can open an issue either here or in the Ghidra repository.
+This repository will continue to be maintained in order to be able to work with older versions of Ghidra.

 # Useful links

 * [Official kernel documentation](https://www.kernel.org/doc/Documentation/networking/filter.txt)